Yonom/Correctly/docs/README.md

 #### Show API Error (GET Call)

-The helper function `useSWROnErrorAlert` shows an alert when an API fails to load.
+The helper function `useOnErrorAlert` shows an alert when an API fails to load.

 ```js
 import { useOnErrorAlert } from '../utils/errors';